Flakster/Platform-Game/README.md

 5. Install dependencies with npm install.

-6. Execute npm run start:dev.
+6. To execute run this command

+`npm run start:dev`

 7. In your web browser go to the address http://localhost:8080